SAVE A LIFE! ENRICH YOURS!

 We saved Candy in 2013 after another dog we had for only a few months, tragically, died suddenly.
 Clive was heartbroken and needed a new chew toy.
 Candy, a 2008 mix of unknown breeds who we adopted from the Palmdale Animal Care Center, was the answer.
 She is our Alpha and keeps everyone in line.
 At 11 years of age, she is a senior now!
 Ssh.
 Don't tell her that; her nickname is "fastest dog."

 This dog was literally dumped from a moving pick-up truck at the cemetery up the street from our farm.
-At two years of age and un-neutered in 2012, he was quite a handful.
-He has mellowed with age, but still thinks he is the alpha.
+In 2012. at two years of age and un-neutered, he was quite a handful.
+He has mellowed with age, but still thinks he is the Alpha.
 He is quite the love and a favorite of many of the clients at Goldspirit Farm.

 After thirteen years at Goldspirit Farm, Cosmo was finally ready to say goodbye.
 On Thursday February 7, Cosmo he didn't want to eat or get up.
 We set an appointment with the vet, and gave him a last great day.
 He had cat food ( what dog doesn't love cat food), turkey and even dog food.
 He walked to the barn for the last time and put himself to bed for his final good-bye.
 Cosmos came into our life one day in 2006. he was waiting at the gate as if to say, "May I come in?"
 At fifteen, Cosmo was the longest four-legged resident at Goldspirit farm.